rpolicastro/ChIPseq/README.md

 ```
 conda env create -f environment.yml
 ```
 For posterity, *all* software and versions used when developing the script are provided in the 'development_environment.yml' file located in the 'DOCS' directory for the repository.
-This file can *not* be used to install the environment on your computer, because many of the packages are system specific.
-However, this file may help you troubleshoot any dependencies that may occur in your environment.
+This file can *not* be used to install the environment on your computer, because many of the dependencies and software builds are system specific.
+However, this file may help you troubleshoot any dependency errors that may occur in your environment.
 #### Installing The Latest Software Versions

 1. Create the new environment and specify the software to include in it.